-- 2. The hole near the blue connector on the UltraDMA133/100/66 cable is intentional. - 3.
+- Pin 20 on each IDE connector is removed to match the covered hole on the UltraDMA cable connector.
+This prevents incorrect orientation when you connect the cables. - 2.
+The hole near the blue connector on the UltraDMA133/100/66 cable is intentional. - 3.
 For UltraDMA133/100/66 IDE devices, use the 80-conductor IDE cable.

-P4V533-MX IDE Connectors
+P4VP-MX IDE Connectors